spr-kea/foofest.WoodStock.POST.HAND-IN/README.md

-WoodStuck is coming to town
+Woodstock is coming to town